Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 &nbsp;
 <ul>
   <li>From here we mark the centerpoint of the line that represents the distance between the mounting holes.
-We do this because the LaserBeam’s centerpoint would be located here when mounted:</li>
+We do this because the LaserBeam's centerpoint would be located here when mounted:</li>
 </ul>
 &nbsp;